 Mark has started working with a new band line-up in Paris, with Christophe Borca on bass, and Gregor Heuzé on drums.
 They have started doing gigs around Paris, and writing songs, and an album is planned in 2020 - we'll keep you posted...

 Folk Alliance official showcase, New Orleans, January 2020, Kankou album release in December + Africolor concert...

 Mark has been invited to play an official showcase concert at the Folk Alliance Annual Conference in New Orleans, January 22nd to 26th 2020.
 This prestigious event, now in it's 32nd year, brings together musicians and music professionals and fans from the folk and roots scene in North America and around the world.

 The first album that Mark has co-written, recorded and produced with the Malian singer Kankou Kouyate, "Kuma", will be released on Cannery Row Records, to coincide with a performance at Africolor, France's premier world music festival, on December 6th 2019.
 The concert is at the Maison Populaire de Montreuil, in the suburbs of Paris.
 The first single from the album, along with the accompanying video, will be released on September 27th.

-Back in Europe, Afel Bocoum album nearly finished, Alba Griot Ensemble album getting great reviews, first Kankou single to be released in spring, album and tour in autumn, new projects in Paris...
+Back in Europe, Afel Bocoum album nearly finished, Alba Griot Ensemble album getting great reviews, first Kankou single to be released, plus album and tour in autumn, new projects in Paris...

 Since September 2018, Mark has moved to Paris, where he has been playing gigs, both solo and with old friends including Olaf Hund, Jean-Pierre Petit and Kevin Stewart.
 He has also started work on a new project with Haitian poet James Noel.